2023 Best Civil Engineering Schools in Ohio

 Top 10 Best Civil Engineering Schools

-Our 2023 rankings named University of Dayton the best school in Ohio for civil engineering students.
-UDayton is a large private not-for-profit school located in the city of Dayton.
+Our analysis found University of Dayton to be the best school for civil engineering students who want to pursue a degree in Ohio.
+UDayton is a large private not-for-profit school located in the medium-sized city of Dayton.

 After completing their degree, civil eng graduates from UDayton carry an average student debtload of $25,500.

-Read full report on Civil Engineering at University of Dayton
+Full Civil Engineering at University of Dayton Report

 The excellent programs at Case Western Reserve University helped the school earn the #2 place on this year’s ranking of the best civil engineering schools in Ohio.
-Located in the large city of Cleveland, Case Western is a private not-for-profit college with a large student population.
+Located in the city of Cleveland, Case Western is a private not-for-profit school with a large student population.

 On average, civil eng graduates from Case Western take out $27,000 in student loans while working on their degree.